Muzafar-sm/Roombnb/README.md

 A modern hotel booking platform inspired by Airbnb but with a unique design focused on digital nomads and younger travelers.
 Built with Next.js, Node.js, and MongoDB.
 🌐[Live Server](https://roombnb.vercel.app/)

+ ## When u guys open the live server ,there will be The "dangerous site" warning you're seeing in Google Chrome means that Google has flagged your website as potentially harmful.
+But its becoz i haven't added SSL/Https config becoz its requires spening money 😑.
+Dont worry just traverse through the site u dont need to pay and all 😉😂
 ## Features

 - 🏠 Property listings with glassmorphism design